KoontzP/ChatbotApplication/README.md

 ## Chatbot fullstack application

 ### Overview
-This repository contains a fullstack application for a chatbot that uses FastAPI, React, MySQL and the pretrained DialgoGPT model from AutoModelForCasuallLM.
+This repository contains a fullstack Python application for a chatbot that uses FastAPI, React, MySQL and the pretrained DialgoGPT model from AutoModelForCasuallLM.

 ### Purpose